-This post contains a running spreadsheet of all variances requested by MVP through the FERC docket, most recently updated July 17, 2019.
-The spreadsheet contains the following information on each request:
+This post contains a running spreadsheet of all variances requested by MVP through the FERC docket, most recently updated September 20, 2019.

 - Title of the variance request